rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

     (Left _) <|> r = r
     r <|> _ = r
 ```
-_(Note, transformers package has an obscure instance in the deprecated `Control.Monad.Trans.Error` module that conflicts with the above instance,  in a real code this would need a `newtype` to avoid the conflict)_
+_(Note, transformers package has an obscure instance in the deprecated `Control.Monad.Trans.Error` module that conflicts with the above instance,  in a real code this would need a `newtype` to avoid this conflict)_
 The [_add_blank_target _either_](https://hackage.haskell.org/package/either)'s package `Validate` type uses the same `Alternative` code but with different non-monadic `Applicative` definition that also accumulates errors.
 I believe both approaches have value.

 The required _(1-3)_ laws are satisfied without resorting to any sort of questionable reasoning